EricPaulin/library/README.md

 # library-project

 Library database where users can store books they read as well as read status of the books.
 Can easily add and delete entires.
 Works on PC and on mobile.
-Uses Local storage to save data.

 Made with: HTML5, CSS, and JavaScript

-Focus: Grid, Classes, Form Validation, (local) Storage
+Focus: Grid, Classes, Form Validation, DOM Manipulation